kf000/Wordle-Solver/README.md

 Process finished with exit code 0
 ```

-_Please note that on your terminal, the grid colors should be displayed._
+_Please note that on your terminal, the Wordle grid colors should be displayed._